realXtend/tundra/README.md

 ### Windows

 Visual Studio 2008 and 2010 build environments are currently supported.
 Make sure that you have the latest Visual Studio Service Packs installed.
+Visual Studio 2012 and newer can be used to open and build the VS2010-generated Tundra solution as long as the solution is not upgraded to the newer format.

 The Tundra dependencies are acquired and built using an automated build script:
 1. Open up the Visual Studio (x64 Win64) Command Prompt which is required in order to have the required build tools and several other utilities in your PATH.